mathspp/mathspp/pages/02.blog/recursive-structural-pattern-matching/item.md

             )
 ```

-To evaluate an expression of the type `Not(expr)`, you just have to negate the evaluation of the subexpression `expr`, as is done above.

 ## Pretty-printing formulas

-Suppose you're working a larger expression now.
+Suppose you're working with a larger expression now.
 Something like this:

 ```py